M.A.D. (Veronica Mars): Reviews

 Rowan Kaiser, writing for The A.V.
 Club, gave the episode a positive review, praising Veronica's involvement in the main storyline.
 "Veronica is a few steps ahead of everyone in the main investigation.
 Going into the show, I figured that Veronica would be fairly active as a character—you'd have to be to investigate mysteries—but I am a bit surprised by how much she is the driving force of the main plot."
-However, he also wrote that "There is no moral judgment attached by the show to Carmen's inaction, unlike Mandy last week."
+However, she also wrote that "There is no moral judgment attached by the show to Carmen's inaction, unlike Mandy last week."
 Television Without Pity gave the episode an "A+", its third such rating for the series (after "An Echolls Family Christmas" and "Clash of the Tritons").

 Conversely, Price Peterson of TV.com gave a negative review, criticizing the episode's treatment of homosexuality.
 "Are you effing kidding me with this homophobic B.C.?
 I realize this was 2005 which is definitely OLDEN TIME, but to have our heroine use homosexuality as a weapon against someone? […] Honestly, this was irresponsible writing and I hope credited writers Phil Klemmer and John Enbom are embarrassed about it."